Chakit22/MusicSubscriptionApp/Axios_REQUESTS.md

 4. Axios wraps the server's response in its own structure, separating HTTP status from any status code in the response body
 5. Always check the structure of your API responses to handle them correctly
 6. throw new Error("Failed") returns an error which can be caught within the catch block and be extracted by error.message
+7. Axios only enters the catch block for HTTP status codes outside the 200-299 range, regardless of error properties in the response body
+8. For APIs that return error information with 2xx status codes, you must explicitly check the response body for error indicators